MarcWeber/haml-to-php/README.md

-# HAML-TO-PHP — my HAML-TO-PHP implementation
-Thanks to all who bought the library while it was propriatary.
+Thanks to all who bought the library (about 24 people) while it was propriatary.
 It didn't pay off for me - releasing it as open source now - enjoy.

+## LICENSE
+GPLv2+
+(proprietary licensing is still available)

 ## FEATURES
 - write code similar to ruby's haml implementation